Where is Malibu Maine? What is Malibu Maine?

-Malibu Maine is an imaginary town and home base of The Maine Birthday Book, Hop Onward Rabbit Rabbit and a new book, The Moon Over Malibu Maine.
+Malibu Maine is an imaginary town and home base of The Maine Birthday Book, Hop Onward Rabbit Rabbit, The Moon Over Malibu Maine and several special projects in the works.

-In Malibu Maine, we love wildlife, imagination, space, the seasons, stories, exploring outdoors, discovering things, learning, and having fun.
-And snacks.
+In Malibu Maine, we love wildlife, imagination, space, the seasons, exploring outdoors, discovering things, and having fun.
+We also love snacks.

-Built into Malibu Maine is the influence of my Mom.
+Built into Malibu Maine is the essence and memory of my Mom, Diane .
 You can scroll down to learn a little more about her and about the origin and making of Malibu Maine.

 Thank you for visiting,